-The use of juvenille salmon abundance estimates based on electrofishing for management and conservation is widespread.
-For practical reasons single pass electrofishing is often favoured over multipass electrofishing.
-It is well known that reliable estimates of abundance from electrofishing rely on reliable estimates of capture efficiency, which requires multiple electrofishing passes.
-Typically hierarchical Bayesian models have been used to model capture probability (and jointly fish density) but these approaches do not scale well to large datasets and so are not, currently, suitable for analyses of national scale datasets.
-We present an approach based on classical conditional likelihood methods which allow capture probability to be modelled in terms of linear and non-linear (non-parametric) relationships.
-The use of conditional likelihood provides a simple way to investigate complex covariate relationships.
-We present a set of best approximating capture probability models for Scotland over the years 1996 to 2014 utilising GIS based covariates which will allow the prediction of capture probability to any new site or to sites on which only single pass electrofishing has taken place.
-Sampling protocol was the most important covariate, followed by Fish age class (fry, parr) and species (salmon, trout) and day of year, other factors such as width, gradient affected capture probability to a lesser extent.
+Fisheries management and conservation decisions are often based on estimates of Juvenile salmonid abundance derived from electrofishing data In such circumstances, accurate estimates of abundance require reliable estimates of capture efficiency, which is only available from multi-pass electrofishing data.
+Typically, capture probability is estimated for individual sites visits, or in the case of single pass fishing, assumed to be constant.
+More recently hierarchical Bayesian models have been used to model capture probability (and jointly fish density) but these approaches do not scale well to larger datasets, taking considerable time to fit thereby reducing opportunities for model selection.
+This paper presents an approach for estimating capture probability based on classical conditional likelihood methods which allow capture probability to be modelled in terms of linear and non-linear (non-parametric) relationships with covariates that affect capture probability including habitat and personnel or equipment.
+The use of conditional likelihood provides a simple way to investigate complex relationships.
+Capture probability models were fitted to multi-pass electrofishing data for Scotland over the years 1996 to 2014.
+GIS covariates were included as proxies for habitat, while information on organisation allowed for variability in equipment, procedures and personnel.
+Organisation was the most important covariate, followed by Fish age class (fry, parr), species (salmon, trout) and day of year.
+Other factors such as width and gradient affected capture probability to a lesser extent.
 The simplifications introduced over HBMs allowed a full model selection procedure (potentially even model averaging) to be conducted.
 A simulation study was conducted to show the effect of these simplifying assumptions as well as the overall impact of modelling capture probability.

 Keywords: Atlantic Salmon, Fry, Parr, Capture Efficiency / Probability, Electrofishing.